Are you thinking of starting a book blog? Free books, VIP author access, and working in your PJs are just a few of the perks.

 Imagine talking to authors on a daily basis and having all of the FREE books that you didn’t even know you wanted.
 Then envision making money from that blog traffic and affiliate marketing through booksellers like Barnes and Noble.

 Being a book blogger is hard work and time-consuming.
 But, just think of that older lady who might not always be able to come into the library to gently harass the librarians.
 Maybe your online book reviews will reach her.
 Are you intrigued?
-Learn more about book blogging and how to start a book blog.

 Check Out Other TUL Helpful Book Blogging Resources:

 Here Are 10 Reasons Why You Should Start A Book Blog: